Category Archives: Peerages: United Kingdom

 Archibald took over Margaret’s dower estate Newark Castle near Selkirk, Selkirkshire, Scotland, and settled there with his mistress and illegitimate daughter.
 It greatly angered Margaret that Archibald had confiscated her property and used her dowry income as Dowager Queen of Scots.
 Archibald tried to seize power, causing a conflict with James Hamilton, 1st Earl of Arran.
 This escalated to armed skirmishes over the control of Edinburgh and threatened to escalate into civil war.
 John Stewart, 2nd Duke of Albany, Regent of Scotland regained power, and Archibald was charged with treason and sent to France as a prisoner.
 However, within two years, he managed to escape to England.

-There was an Anglophile sentiment among some of the Scottish nobility, supported by King Henry VIII of England.
+There was an Anglophile sentiment among some Scottish nobility, supported by King Henry VIII of England.
 This allowed Archibald Douglas to carry out a coup d’état in 1525.
 Thirteen-year-old James V, King of Scots was placed under Archibald’s supervision in Edinburgh.
 Archibald’s relatives and associates were appointed to high political offices.
 This caused discontent among the Scottish nobility but all attempts to rebel against Archibald were crushed.

 Meanwhile, Margaret Tudor transferred her affections to Henry Stewart, 1st Lord Methven.
 On March 11, 1527, Pope Clement VII granted Margaret a divorce from Archibald Douglas, 6th Earl of Angus to the consternation of her brother King Henry VIII of England who insisted that marriage was “divinely ordained” and protested against the “shameless sentence sent from Rome.”
 Ironically, several years later Henry VIII would seek to end his marriage with Catherine of Aragon and marry Anne Boleyn.